FASTTRACK Admission

 Wondering how to get prepared for college?
 Look no further.
 Our Dakota Dreams has college preparation resources to help get you started for what’s next in your academic journey.

-EXPLORE OUR SCHOOLS | While not all of South Dakota’s public universities are participating in the Direct Admissions program, we encourage students to learn more about all of our institutions and what makes them unique.
+EXPLORE OUR SCHOOLS | Students are encouraged to learn more about all of our universities and what makes them unique.
 Whether you are interested in health sciences, education, business, engineering or fine arts there are programs and opportunities for all students!

 Fast Track Admission Resources